 Eyelid surgery is an effective way of removing the drooping parts of your eyelids that are affecting your vision.
 The outstanding eye surgeons at Ophthalmology Physicians & Surgeons, PC, have the specialist skills to carry out a surgical procedure called blepharoplasty, which corrects drooping eyelids and restores your vision.
-If you live in the greater Philadelphia area, including Trappe, Blue Bell, Spring House, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today to learn more about eyelid surgery and if it’s right for you.
+If you live in the greater Philadelphia area, including Trappe, Blue Bell, North Wales, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today to learn more about eyelid surgery and if it’s right for you.

 Eyelid surgery, also known as blepharoplasty, is a procedure your eye surgeon carries out to correct drooping eyelids that are obstructing your vision.
 Cosmetic surgeons also perform eyelid surgery as an aesthetic procedure, but the focus at Ophthalmology Physicians & Surgeons, PC when it comes to eye surgery is on improving each patient’s eyesight.

 If you’re having problems seeing clearly because of your drooping eyelids, schedule an appointment with a member of the team at Ophthalmology Physicians & Surgeons, PC.
 Your provider can assess your suitability during the consultation by examining your eyes, and explain to you what’s involved in the surgery.

 Eyelid surgery is an outpatient procedure, requiring only a local anesthetic to numb your eyelids and ensure you remain comfortable during the operation.
 Your eye surgeon carries out the eyelid surgery by:

 You can have eyelid surgery on your upper or lower eyelids.